-For the tying of the nuptial cord, two sponsors would help bind the couple together, placing a silk lasso (or flower strands or a special rosary) over the couple’s heads.
+For the tying of the nuptial cord (also known as the Yugal), two sponsors would help bind the couple together, placing a silk lasso (or flower strands or a special rosary) over the couple’s heads.
 Ideally, these would be tied in a figure eight, which looks similar to the infinity sign.

 Once the ceremony ends and the newlyweds step out of the venue, both of them are showered by rice grains, as a way to wish for prosperity, luck, and happiness to the couple.